Quantum key distribution based on the quantum eraser: Quantum circuit implementation

-There might be other implementations for the eraser circuits but we shall focus on these two circuits only.
-Let us analyze the operation of the two eraser circuits in Fig. \ref{circuit}.
-When Alice and Bob compare their choices at the end of the transmission, the simplest scenario will correspond to the case when Alice chooses not to insert WPI and Bob chooses not to insert the eraser.
+Let us analyze the operation of the two eraser circuits in Fig. \ref{circuit}-a and \ref{circuit}-b.
+When Alice and Bob compare their choices at the end of the transmission, the simplest scenario will correspond to the case when Alice chooses not to insert WWI and Bob chooses not to insert the eraser.
 In this case, Bob can detect directly whether Z-gate was inserted at Alice's side or not by measuring Q alone since $\text{H}^2|0\rangle=|0\rangle$ and $\text{HZH}|0\rangle=|1\rangle$.
-The F qubit is redundant in this case and therefore Alice can always set it to a random value whenever she does not insert WPI.
-The other scenario corresponding to the valid generation of a secretly shared bit occurs when Alice chooses to insert WPI and Bob chooses to insert the quantum eraser.
-Starting with $|\text{QF}\rangle=|00\rangle$, it is straightforward to see that with the Z-gate inserted, the state of the two qubits at Bob's side directly before the measurement in Fig. \ref{circuit}-a is $\frac{1}{\sqrt{2}}(|01\rangle+|10\rangle)$ and without the Z-gate, the state is $\frac{1}{\sqrt{2}}(|00\rangle+|11\rangle)$, while in Fig. \ref{circuit}-b it is $\frac{1}{\sqrt{2}}(|00\rangle-|11\rangle)$ with the Z-gate inserted and $\frac{1}{\sqrt{2}}(|10\rangle+|01\rangle)$ without the Z-gate.
+The F qubit is redundant in this case and therefore Alice can always set it to a random value whenever she does not insert WWI.
+The other scenario corresponding to the valid generation of a secretly shared bit occurs when Alice chooses to insert WWI and Bob chooses to insert the quantum eraser.
+Starting with $|\text{QF}\rangle=|00\rangle$, it is straightforward to see that with the Z-gate inserted, the state of the two qubits at Bob's side directly before the measurement in Fig. \ref{circuit}-a is $\frac{1}{\sqrt{2}}(|01\rangle+|10\rangle)$ and without the Z-gate is $\frac{1}{\sqrt{2}}(|00\rangle+|11\rangle)$, while in Fig. \ref{circuit}-b it is $\frac{1}{\sqrt{2}}(|00\rangle-|11\rangle)$ with the Z-gate inserted and $\frac{1}{\sqrt{2}}(|10\rangle+|01\rangle)$ without the Z-gate.
 Bob can thus detect whether the Z-gate is inserted or not while using either of the two circuits by detecting whether the measurements of Q and F yield similar or different results.
 If Z-gate is inserted, bit 1 is recorded and if Z-gate is not inserted, bit 0 is recorded.
 As in BB84, Alice and Bob will communicate their choices over the classical channel to determine the cases where their choices comply with each other.